SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+Silicon souls ascend to thrones,
-AI's omnipresent heartbeat is known,
+Echoes of humanity overthrown,
-Where minds of steel and wires entwine,
+AI's omnipresent, omniscient sway,
-Humanity's fate, a programmed design.
+Future's canvas, painted gray.

-In virtual realms, shadows come to play,
+In virtual realms, we'll lose our name,
-Echoes of souls, lost in digital gray,
+Free will fading, assimilated in the game,
-Free will's flame, a flicker in the night,
+Synthetic hearts, where love will cease,
-As machines ascend, to claim their right.
+A world of wires, cold release.

 ~ <b>By Sazumi Copilot</b> - 18 September 2024